Nikau Foundation is led by a dedicated volunteer Board of Trustees, supported by our Patron and Co-opted Members of the Funding Committee.

 Chris Milne (Chair)

-Susan is the Managing Partner of Dundas Street, a specialist Employment Law firm based in central Wellington.
-Prior to this Susan was a partner at Chen Palmer and at Kensington Swan where she was also a Board Member.
+Susan is the Managing Partner of Dundas Street, an award-winning specialist Employment Law firm based in central Wellington.
+Susan has been a Nikau Foundation Board member for the past 4 years and was previously a board member of law firm Kensington Swan.

 Greg is a contributor to Butterworth’s Law of Trusts, probate and administration author for McGechan on Procedure, co-author of Garrow and Kelly’s Law of Trusts and Trustees (6th and 7th editions) and of Dobbies’ Probate and Administration Practice (5th and 6th editions).
 He has presented papers at numerous seminars and conferences for NZ Law Society, Chartered Accountants Australia & New Zealand and other organisations throughout New Zealand.
 Greg chaired the NZLS Trust Conferences in 2009, 2011 and 2015.